nidhiramessur/course-journal/README.md

 learning how to use this application on top of all the other work they have.
 A To Do list for each course would come in handy

-Keeping the scope of the project in mind some we implemented some of the suggestions as is outlined in the list below
+Keeping the scope of the project in mind, we implemented some of the suggestions as is outlined in the list below

 -Requirements
 The following features were completed as part of this project: